-English Church Architecture -
+English Church Architecture.

-FINCHAM, St. Martin (TF 688 065) (May 2018)
+FINCHAM, St. Martin (TF 688 065),

-(Bedrock: Upper Cretaceous, West Melbury Marley Chalk Formation)
+(Bedrock: Upper Cretaceous, West Melbury Marley Chalk Formation.)

-Inside the church, the obvious inconsistency in the design lies between the double-flat-chamfered aisle arcades, where, with typical mediaeval insouciance, the N. arcade is supported on piers with shallow semi-octagonal shafts with capitals towards the openings and an outer chamfer continuing uninterrupted down the piers towards the aisle and nave (as illustrated in the photograph, right), and the S. arcade springs from piers with similar shallow semi-octagonal shafts towards the openings but with deeper semi-octagonal shafts of irregular section, facing towards north and south (as seen, far right).
-They probably represent the work of different masons, possibly separated by a few years time gap.
+Inside the church, the obvious inconsistency in the design lies between the double-flat-chamfered aisle arcades, where, with typical mediaeval insouciance, the N. arcade is supported on piers with shallow semi-octagonal shafts with capitals towards the openings and an outer chamfer continuing uninterrupted down the piers towards the aisle and nave (as illustrated in the photograph, far right), and the S. arcade springs from piers with similar shallow semi-octagonal shafts towards the openings but with deeper semi-octagonal shafts of irregular section, facing north and south (as seen, near right).
+They probably represent the work of different masons, possibly separated by a short time gap.
 The four-centred chancel arch rises from responds with shallow attached semi-octagonal shafts with castellated capitals.
 The tower arch is exceptionally tall and wide and has a complex series of mouldings, symmetrical to the east and west, supported on responds with three semicircular shafts.